Windows Me: Limitations

 Windows Me is only designed to handle up to 512 MB of RAM without changes.
-Systems with larger RAM pools may lose stability; however, depending on the hardware and software configuration, it is sometimes possible to manually tweak the installation to continue working with somewhat larger amounts of RAM as well.
+Systems with larger RAM pools may lose stability; depending on the hardware and software configuration, it is sometimes possible to manually tweak the installation to continue working with somewhat larger amounts of RAM as well.
 The maximum amount of memory the operating system is designed to use is up to 1 GB of RAM.
 Systems with more than 1.5 GB of RAM may continuously reboot during startup.

 Support lifecycle

 Compared with other releases of Windows, Windows Me had a short shelf-life of just over a year.
 Windows 2000 and Windows Me were eventually succeeded by newer Microsoft operating systems: Windows Me by Windows XP Home Edition, and Windows 2000 Professional by Windows XP Professional.
 Windows XP is noteworthy that the first preview build of Windows XP (then codenamed "Whistler") was released to developers on July 13, 2000, two months before Windows Me's general availability date.

 Microsoft originally planned to end support for Windows Me on December 31, 2004.
-However, in order to give customers more time to migrate to newer Windows versions, particularly in developing or emerging markets, Microsoft decided to extend support until July 11, 2006.
-Microsoft ended support for Windows Me (and Windows 98) on this date because the company considered the operating system to be obsolete and prone to security risks, and recommended customers to upgrade to a newer version of Windows such as Windows XP for the latest security improvements.
+Nonetheless, in order to give customers more time to migrate to newer Windows versions, particularly in developing or emerging markets, Microsoft decided to extend support until July 11, 2006.
+Microsoft ended support for Windows Me (and Windows 98) on this date because the company considered the operating system to be obsolete and prone to security risks, and recommended customers to upgrade to a newer version of Windows (such as Windows XP) for the latest security improvements.

 Retail availability for Windows Me ended on December 31, 2003.
 The operating system is no longer available from Microsoft in any form (through MSDN or otherwise) due to the terms of Java-related settlements Microsoft made with Sun Microsystems.

 In 2011, Microsoft retired the Windows Update v4 website.
 An independent project named Windows Update Restored aims to restore the Windows Update websites for older versions of Windows, including Windows Me.

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows Me (and XP) would end on July 31, 2019.